risingwavelabs/risingwave/docs/dev/src/contributing.md

 ### Ask for Review

-Related developers may not directly notice your PR.
-You can find developers who recently edited the same file(s) as you did, and `@` them to review your PR.
-If you are not sure, you may also `@` any active developers and ask them to find related reviewers.

-If you got no response after a round of review, always feel free to ping reviewers again.
-This can make it much faster to get your PR merged.
+To get your PR reviewed and merged sooner, you can find and `@` mention developers who recently worked on the same files.
+If you're not sure who to ask, feel free to reach out to any active developers to help find relevant reviewers.
+Don't hesitate to follow up politely if you haven't received a response, or ask for help in the RisingWave Community Slack channel.
+We welcome you to be proactive in finding reviewers for your PR!

 ### Pull Request title